 Request for Applications

-The John Templeton Foundation invites applications for its Academic Cross-Training (ACT) Fellowship program beginning December 3, 2018, with fellowships to begin Fall 2020.
-The ACT Fellowship program is intended to equip recently tenured philosophers and theologians with the skills and knowledge needed to study Big Questions that require substantive and high-level engagement with empirical science.
+The John Templeton Foundation invites applications for its Academic Cross-Training (ACT) Fellowship program beginning December 1, 2019, with fellowships to begin Fall 2021.
+The ACT Fellowship program is intended to equip recently tenured (after September 2009) philosophers and theologians with the skills and knowledge needed to study Big Questions that require substantive and high-level engagement with empirical science.

-The application process has two stages: a Letter of Intent (LOI) and, if invited, the completion of a Full Proposal.
+The application process has two stages: a Letter of Intent (LOI) and for the most promising applications, invitation to submit Full Proposal.
 The LOI must include the following:

 - Applicant information – contact details, name of academic institution conveying tenure, and CV (10 MB limit);

-- Request information – proposed project dates (project may not begin before 2020 or exceed 3 years in duration), cross-training discipline, and name of cross-training mentor;
+- Request information – proposed project dates (project may not begin before the beginning of AY 2021-2022 or exceed 33 months in duration), cross-training discipline, and name of cross-training mentor;

 - 400-word Project Statement describing – a) what topics or questions you believe cross-training will help you investigate, (b) how these topics or questions fit with JTF’s donor intent, and (c) what the proposed course of cross-training might look like.